 In 1997, Jack’s son Sean started to play basketball and Jack came out of retirement to coach his son and the coaching passion immediately returned.
 Jack became head basketball coach, sports coordinator and basketball tournament director at Mercymount Country Day school in Cumberland for 8 years.
 In 2006 Jack was hired to be the boys’ basketball coach at North Cumberland Middle School.
 During his 12 seasons at NCMS, he had a 79% winning percentage, won 6 division titles and went to 5 state final fours, including the 2015 state runner up.
 He has had only one season in his career where his team has not qualified for the playoffs.
-Jack is now the Head Varsity Coach of Mount Saint Charles girls basketball.
+Jack moved onto the Head Varsity Coach of Mount Saint Charles girls basketball.
 He is back at North Cumberland Middle School as the boys basketball coach.

 In 2006, Jack was the recipient of RI Philanthropy Award for his work at Mercymount Country Day school.
 Jack is also currently a mentor in Big Brothers Big Sisters of Rhode Island.